 See More Restaurant Reviews For:

-On our first visit, which took place on Coffee Culture's second day of operation, the store was out of the Spinach Pie ($4), so we instead tried a Roasted Veggie Sandwich ($5.49) - a grilled panini with a decent collection of vegetables and some melted cheese.
-Though the selected veggies somehow tasted a little too light and green relative to similar versions we've had at Spot Coffee and the Clarence Center Coffee Company and Cafe, it was okay; the bagel part of an Egg and Cheese Bagel ($2.99) tasted as if it was perhaps a day old, while the egg and cheese tasted a little bit processed but still very edible.
-We got the impression on our second visit, nearly a month after the place opened, that the pastries and bagels were being more frequently restocked.
+The menu was still two cards shy of being fully placed on the wall when we visited, making no reference to the extensive collection of desserts we saw on display.
+When Coffee Culture was all out of the Spinach Pie ($4), we instead tried a Roasted Veggie Sandwich ($5.49) - a grilled panini with a decent collection of vegetables and some melted cheese, the selected veggies somehow tasting a little too light and green relative to similar versions we've had at Spot Coffee and the Clarence Center Coffee Company and Cafe.
+A misshapen Blueberry Muffin ($1.29) tasted good, and an Egg and Cheese Bagel ($2.99) did as well; both of the baked parts tasted as if they had been made from the right ingredients, perhaps a day earlier, while the egg and cheese tasted a little bit processed but still very edible.

 How is Coffee Culture going to do in this location?
 The jury's still out, and we'll be re-visiting at some point, but we'd imagine that things will really heat up if and when Spot Coffee opens up.
 For now, Coffee Culture has a solid location and a nice menu on its side, plus the fact that it's not Starbucks, which was enough to make us interested in stopping in.
 The company's web site shows four additional locations on tap for the area, two in Buffalo, one on Sheridan Drive in Tonawanda, and one in Ellicottville.
 We'll update this story with additional information in the near future.